bionick7/AstrodynamicsGamePrototype/GDD.md

 ## Known Bugs
 - Deleting a transfer plan while editing it is a problem  (Done)
-- GetCapableDV does not align with GetAvailablePayload (which is prob. right)
+- GetCapableDV does not align with GetAvailablePayload (which is prob. right)  (Done)
+- Loadsaving loads default wphemerides

 ## UX improvements wishlist
 Near-term, realizable only